edriso/edriso/README.md

-- 👋 Hello there!
+- 👋 Hello there!!
-- 👀 I’m interested in web development especially frontend
+- 👀 I’m interested in building web apps.
 - 🌱 Currently, I’m learning Python!
 - 💞️ I’m looking to collaborate on building clean, and minimal projects
 - 📫 [My portfolio and how to reach me](https://idrissos.web.app/)